 - Service vehicles.
 Professional locksmith companies have a designated fleet of vehicles that respond to service calls, which often feature branding, logos, and license information.
 If your locksmith arrives in a personal vehicle or unmarked van, it’s recommended that you seriously question their credibility and request further proof that they are professional locksmiths.

 - Identification.
 Security is a highly sensitive business.
-Professional locksmiths also get scammed by “customers” that call to get a car unlocked when the customer is not the property owner and has malicious intent.
+Professional locksmiths also get scammed by “customers” who call to get a car unlocked when the customer is not the property owner and has malicious intent.
 This leads professional locksmiths to ask for identification and proof of ownership before providing services.
-If a locksmith does not ask for this information, you should question whether they are in fact professionals.
+If a locksmith does not ask for this information, you should question whether they are in fact, professionals.

 - Pricing.
 Professional locksmith companies provide detailed written estimates and obtain the customer’s written agreement to pricing before performing the work.
-Be skeptical of any locksmith that asks you to agree to a blank invoice or doesn’t provide a clear answer as to the cost of services.
+Be skeptical of any locksmith who asks you to agree to a blank invoice or doesn’t provide a clear answer as to the cost of services.
 Consider choosing a different locksmith if you experience either one of these warning signs.
 Locksmiths do not charge exorbitant prices.
 In fact, you can research just how much an average locksmith is earning to fully understand that service pricing should be reasonable.